carbon-aware/docs/docs/index.md

 ## Getting Started

-The easiest way to get started with CarbonAware is to use one of our client libraries.
-Check out the [Scheduler Python SDK](scheduler/python/index.md) for examples and API reference.
+The easiest way to get started with CarbonAware is to use one of our client libraries or integrations.
+Check out the [Scheduler Python SDK](scheduler/python/index.md) for examples and API reference, or the [Prefect Integration](integrations/prefect/index.md) for examples and API reference.

 ## Contributing